Urine therapy: Modern claims and findings

 An exhaustive description of the composition of human urine was prepared for NASA in 1971.
 Urine is an aqueous solution of greater than 95% water.
 The remaining constituents are, in order of decreasing concentration: urea 9.3 g/L, chloride 1.87 g/L, sodium 1.17 g/L, potassium 0.750 g/L, creatinine 0.670 g/L and other dissolved ions, inorganic and organic compounds.

 In China there is a Urine Therapy Association which claims thousand of members.

 According to a BBC report, a Thai doctor promoting urine therapy said that Thai people had been practicing urophagia for a long time, but according to the Department of Thai Traditional and Alternative Medicine, there was no record of the practice.

-Urinating on jellyfish, wasp or bee stings, sunburns, cuts, and blood vessel bursts is a common "folk remedy", however Scientific American reports that it may be counterproductive, as it can activate nematocysts remaining at the site of the sting, making the pain worse.
+In 2022, Thawee Nanra, a self-proclaimed holy man from Thailand, was arrested by police; his followers were observed consuming his urine and feces which they believed to have healing properties.

+Urinating on jellyfish stings is a common "folk remedy".
+This does not help with jellyfish stings, and can be counterproductive, activating nematocysts remaining at the site of the sting, making the pain worse.
+This is because nematocysts are triggered by the change in the concentration of solutes (e.g. salt), such as when freshwater or similarly-composed urine is applied to the site.
+The myth originated from the false idea that ammonia, urea, and other compounds in urine could break down the nematocysts: however, urine is much too low in concentration to have those effects.

 Urine and urea have been claimed by some practitioners to have an anti-cancer effect, and urotherapy has been offered along with other forms of alternative therapy in some cancer clinics in Mexico.
+No well-controlled studies support this, and available scientific evidence does not support this theory.

-In the Arabian Peninsula, bottled camel urine is sold by vendors, as prophetic medicine with its claimed urine therapy, health benefits.
-Saudi police arrested a man, "because the urine in the bottles was his own".
+In the Arabian Peninsula, bottled camel urine is sold by vendors as prophetic medicine.
+In 2015, Saudi police arrested a man for selling supposed "camel urine" that was actually his own.

 In January 2022, Christopher Key, a spreader of COVID-19 misinformation, claimed that urine therapy is the antidote to the COVID-19 pandemic.
 Key also falsely claims that a 9-month research trial on urine therapy has been conducted.
-There is no scientific evidence supporting urine therapy as a cure to the COVID-19 disease.
+There is no scientific evidence supporting urine therapy as a cure for COVID-19.

+Urea-containing creams are sold commercially for topical use, and contain synthetically produced urea rather than being derived from urine.
+Urea in very high concentrations is effective as a humectant and a keratolytic.
+Actual urine is too dilute to work well for this purpose.